fabric8io/fabric8/bai/ReadMe.md

 * failure: an exchange failed
 * redelivery: we had to redeliver an exchange due retry failures

-Each of these kinds of events can be filtered using the include flag on AuditEventNotifier or a Prediate can be specified using a [Camel expression language](http://camel.apache.org/languages.html)
+Each of these kinds of events can be filtered by configuring the AuditEventNotifier as follows:

+* setting the include flag to false
+* specifying a Prediate using a [Camel expression language](http://camel.apache.org/languages.html)
+* specifying one or more regular expressions on the [URI name to filter]()

+You can configure an instance of AuditEventNotifier using Java or your dependency injection framework like [spring](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8) or CDI.

-For example see this [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L27) where the **sentFilter** predicate is set and various events are disabled by setting the related include flag to false.
+For example see this [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L27) where the **sentFilter** predicate is set and various events are disabled by setting the related include flag to false and the [sentRegex](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L34) is specified to filter on the endpoint URI.

-Also most back ends support the use of an [expression to calculate the payload](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/ConfigurableBodyExpressionTest-context.xml#L43) written to the storage system (such as MongoDb).
+Events are then sent to an *audit endpoint* by the AuditEventNotifier using its [endpointUri property](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/test/resources/org/fusesource/bai/sample/FilterExpressionTest-context.xml#L45).

+You can create multiple AuditEventNotifier instances with different configurations (e.g. to filter different things) and writing to different audit endpoints.
+Another approach would be to create a single AuditEventNotifier which generates all possible audit events you are interested; then use content based routing on the audit endpoint to write events to different back end components.

 ### Asynchronous delivery of audit events